If you’re new to international trade – or even if you’re not – you can’t get far without knowing the jargon. But don’t worry, we are here to help.

 Always specify a location on your agreement.
 Incoterms define the transfer of risk and costs to and from parties at a place.
 If that place is not defined, or is unclear you face potential for dispute.
 This can cause particular difficulties if, for example, a buyer has to spend time and money transporting their new goods to different locations.

-Companies importing and exporting also need to consider the checks required if they choose certain incoterms.
+Companies importing and exporting also need to consider the checks required if they choose certain terms.
 You should always check your insurance requirements and what responsibilities you must fill within the terms of your insurance.

 Buyers may also need to check whether their seller can handle import responsibilities in the buyer’s country.
 DDP requires this, as the seller will be required to pay local taxes, duty and export clearance fees.
 Sellers opting for DDP will need to ensure they are able to clear goods through import checks, pay and reclaim import VAT.